-Since our founding in 2016 by a core intergenerational and racially diverse group of women, we have supported and worked towards racial justice in our work, amplifying more representation by and of people of color in the belief that representation matters and in the recognition that racism is individual, interpersonal, institutional and systemic.
+Since our founding in 1989, we have supported and worked towards racial justice in our work, amplifying more representation by and of people of color in the belief that representation matters and in the recognition that racism is individual, interpersonal, institutional and systemic.

 We stand in solidarity with our Black, Brown, and Indigenous friends and colleagues in demanding justice for those who have faced multiple manifestations of White supremacy and structural racism and who have been denied opportunities to freely live their fullest lives.
 We see and validate the strength, beauty, gifts, rage, grief, and exhaustion of our friends and colleagues, and of communities of color everywhere.

 Our medium is art and civic dialogue and we will continue to use our platform to work towards a more just society in the belief that we are all entitled to life, liberty, and the pursuit of happiness.
 We stand united in the belief that voting is a crucial aspect of citizenship.

 Black Lives Matter.

 The Dance the Vote initiative uses dance, spoken word and song to raise public awareness about the importance of using your voice at the polls.

 On September 9th, we launched 2 short videos a week, for 10 weeks.
 You can check out all the videos on our Events Page